keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 - "I am Lyncis, architect of the Stars.
 And I have a favor to ask of you."
 - Nilryna gets NO ANSWERS!!!!!
 - "What do cats taste like" Anesidora to Armide
+- Armide tells a really bad joke and coughs up so much blood she passes out
+- we get into Solustar with a super cool gate opening sequence
 -